openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ### "NodeHasTopologyKey"

-The parameter 'NodeHasTopologyKey' will allow the placement of replicas on the node that has label keys that are identical to the keys specified in the storage class.
+The parameter 'NodeHasTopologyKey' will allow the placement of replicas on the nodes having a label whose key matches the key specified in the storage class.

 **Command**
 ```text